Categories

 59. Organization of the Year – Government or Non-Profit– More Than 10 Employees

-60. New Company of the Year: This category will recognize the achievements since July 1, 2011 of organizations that began operations after July 1, 2010.
+60. Startup of the Year: These categories will recognize the achievements since July 1, 2018 of organizations that began operations after July 1, 2017.
+There are no entry fees for these categories.

 61. Most Innovative Company of the Year – 10 or Less Employees